Giully314/tars/README.md

 # TARS
 TARS is a framework for manipulating symbols and formulas using C++ variables.
+It is based on the talk by Vincent Reverdy at cppcon23 on symbolic calculus.

 # How to build
 cmake -B build -S . -GNinja --fresh -DCMAKE_TOOLCHAIN_FILE=cmake/homebrew.cmake (if on macos and want to use homebrew clang).